Seaman recruit: History

 In October 2005, the dental technician rating was merged with the hospital corpsman rating, eliminating the dentalman recruit title.
-E-1s who held the rank of dentalman recruit at the transition became hospitalman recruits.
+E-1s who held the rank of dentalman recruit at the transition became hospital recruits.

 Sailors who have completed the requirements to be assigned a rating and have been accepted by the Bureau of Naval Personnel as holding that rating (a process called "striking") are called designated strikers and are called by their full rate and rating in formal communications (e.g., "machinist's mate fireman recruit", as opposed to simply "fireman recruit"), though the rating is often left off in informal communication.
 Those who have not officially been assigned to a rating are officially referred to as "undesignated" or "non-rates".